The brief political career of a drug operative that’s now haunting Shiv Sena

 But barely after a few days in custody, Patil moved to Sassoon hospital citing health reasons, something that prompted Fadnavis to question whether Patil had been shielded by the then chief minister Uddhav Thackeray.

 “Immediately after his arrest, Patil was admitted to Sassoon Hospital in Pune even while he was under police custody for 14 days.
 So how did Patil, by all accounts a healthy man still in his mid-thirties, get to go to the relative comfort of Sassoon Hospital?
-Balkrushan Sawant, associated with crime branch unit of Pimpri-Chinchwad police, who arrested Lalit Patil on 9 December 2020, explains the sequence of events: “On December 11, Patil pretended that he had suffered a leg injury after he fell from the staircase.
+Balkrushan Sawant, former police inspector at Chakan Police station who arrested Lalit Patil on 9 December 2020, explains the sequence of events: “On December 11, Patil pretended that he had suffered a leg injury after he fell from the staircase.
 We first took him to a hospital at Aundh from where he was referred to Sassoon General Hospital.”

 For their part, Yerwada Jail authorities say that Patil claimed he was suffering from tuberculosis and hence he was kept in the prison’s TB ward.
 However, his health complaints kept mounting and he was later referred to Sassoon General hospital as per requirement.
 “Shifting or not shifting to the hospital is done as per the advice of the doctor, and jail administration doesn’t have much to do in this case,” said an official from Yerwada.